Caffé Pranzo

 the restaurant's better features.

-The most outstanding item I have tried was Linguini with Marinara Sauce that not only had an excellent
+The first dish I tried that grabbed my attention was Linguini with Marinara Sauce.
+This not only

 plum tomato sauce but also a pasta that was flavorful in its own right.
 I find the sauces at many Italian